YarrowRen/YarrowRen/README.md

 ### 💼 Work Experience

 - **NLP Algorithm Engineer @ ZUOYEBANG 📚**
-  Working as NLP Algorithm Engineer at Zuoyebang, focusing on applying NLP and machine learning techniques to improve product performance and exploring cutting-edge research in text generation, QA, and dialogue systems.
+    Working as an NLP Algorithm Engineer at Zuoyebang, specializing in optimizing AI-driven writing solutions for K-12 education.
+Focused on improving chatbot performance, I have contributed to the development of the PlannerAgent, which automates task planning, and the Auto-Generation models, both of which streamline writing tasks by reducing generation time.
+I’m involved in the deep optimization of agent frameworks, utilizing advanced strategies such as AutoGen, ADK, and LangGraph to enhance multi-agent orchestration.
+My work also includes implementing cutting-edge performance strategies, such as memory persistence, QPS optimization, and the integration of generative AI tools into existing systems to improve writing generation and task automation efficiency.

 - **Machine Learning Intern @ Tencent Lightspeed Studios 🐧**
   Participated in the implementation of AI projects, assisted with model development and optimization, engaged in internal collaboration and technical exploration, and enhanced understanding of machine learning engineering practices.